pavanpajjuri/Transformers-from-scratch/README.md

 This project implements a Transformer-based neural machine translation model to translate English sentences into German.
 The architecture is written from sratch following 'Attention is all you need' [paper](https://arxiv.org/abs/1706.03762).
 The model is trained using the Multi30k dataset and employs PyTorch for deep learning computations.
 The training process is relatively slow due to limited computational resources, and the test outputs are not yet optimal.

 ## Project Structure
 The project is divided into multiple Python files, each serving a specific purpose.
-Below is a detailed explanation of each file and its role in the project:
+Below is a detailed explanation of each file inside `my_transformer_code` and its role in the project:

 ### 1. `model.py`
 This file defines the Transformer model architecture, including the encoder and decoder components.
 The main components include: